carolinereiser/Local/README.md

     * number of people following, number of followers, number of countries they've visited, number of cities they've visited
     * their posts that they've posted
 * User can edit their profile
-* A timeline where a user can see the posts from users they follow
+* A timeline where a user can see the posts from every user
     * When a user clicks on the profile pic of the person who posted, the user is taken to their profile
 * User can put in their address and become a "certified local."
 Whenever they post a place within a 20 mile radius of their address, the post will show to other users that it was posted by a "certified local"
 * Functionality to add a place (city or country) that they've been to, this is what shows up on the users profile